Welcome to Our AAU Basketball Program!

-Videotaping and photography during any CAL Sports Academy AAU Basketball tryouts, practice, or skills clinic is strictly forbidden.
+Videotaping and photography during any CAL Sports Academy AAU Basketball tryouts, practice, or skills clinic are strictly forbidden.
 If any parent or family member is caught videotaping or photographing a session, their child will be removed from the team immediately without refund.

 No refunds are granted in the event a player discontinues participation during the season.
 If a player becomes injured, quits, or is removed from the team for inability to comply with team rules, or otherwise chooses to end participation, he/she will not be entitled to any refund.

 Community Service Project:

 As part of the CAL Sports Academy AAU Basketball Program, our players are encouraged to participate in a community service project.
 2019 Community Service Project information Coming Soon!

 Because joining the AAU Basketball program is a large financial and time commitment, it is important to have all your questions answered prior to registering for tryouts.
 Please do not hesitate to contact our offices at firstname.lastname@example.org with any questions you may have.

 Q: Which team is my son/daughter trying out for?

 A: AAU teams are based on grade level and age.
 Some players may be asked to play up a grade based on skill.

 Q: What if my child cannot attend all tryout sessions?

 A: Notification to the Office needs to be made immediately if a player cannot attend a tryout session and would still like to be considered for a team.
 The office will work with the parent to determine if the player should attend another tryout session.
 Payment is not refunded if a player cannot make a scheduled tryout session.